 When you start to get tired, your body can start to sag.
 When your body starts to get tired, gravity can start pulling you closer to the ground.

 However, when you do this, your core won’t be as challenged.
-This can put a lot of strain on your lower back that you want to avoid.
+This can put a lot of strain on your lower back which you want to avoid.

 If you start to notice this in your own planks, you have a few options.
 First, you could try focusing on engaging your core by squeezing your glutes, quads, and abs.
 If that doesn’t fix the issue, you may want to lower the amount of time you plank for.